 Transmission of pathogens

-Most gastrointestinal pathogens are transmitted by fecal-oral contact, contaminated surfaces, hands, water or food.
-Infected people pass the pathogen from their bodies to the environment through stool while they’re sick.
+Most gastrointestinal pathogens are transmitted by fecal-oral contact, contaminated surfaces, hands, water, or food.
+Infected people pass the pathogen from their bodies to the environment through stool while sick.

 Lack of hygiene in closed places can increase the spread of infection.
 Hence, the infection could be common in schools.
 Children can spread the infection to family members due to close contact.

 Causes of Infectious Diarrhea